 Raised in California and transplanted to Utah.
 Married my college sweetheart from Montana, and we are raising 4 nuggets together.
 I love all things DIY projects and doing them on a budget.
 I don’t mind messing up and am ok with the 90/10 rule - nothing is perfect over here and it’s fine by me!
 Encouraging all ‘wanna-be’ DIYers to just get out there and try it!
 You will be so glad you did.”

 Check out my 60 second DIY Farmhouse Sign tutorial here and then follow along for all the details!
+Or watch the Youtube video at the end of this post.

 I chose not to sand down my piece of wood because I wanted it rustic.
 Feel free to sand your edges before staining if you would like them softer.
 Grab your stain, darker is better.
 It will show through the chippy paint areas.
-I added Weathered Oak first, let dry, then add Provincial around the edges for some darker spots.
+I added Weathered Oak first, let dry, then added Provincial around the edges for some darker spots.
 This isn’t necessary.

 P.S.
 Forgive my grainy photos!
 I only video taped this DIY and had to take stills from the movie!